A Vision for Trustworthy, Fair, and Efficient Socio-Technical Control using Karma Economies: Pillars of Trustworthy, Fair, and Efficient Socio-Technical Control

 \begin{mdframed}[backgroundcolor=orange!10] \begin{theorem}[\cite{hylland1980strategy}, Theorem~1] If an allocation rule $f$ is strategy-proof and ex-post Pareto efficient, then $f$ is a random dictatorship. \end{theorem} \end{mdframed}

 A \emph{random dictatorship} can be described as follows: choose a user randomly according to some probability distribution and implement its most preferred allocation; if the user has multiple most preferred allocations, choose a second user randomly and implement its most preferred allocation among those pre-selected by the first user; and so on.
-The intuition behind Theorem~\ref{thm:static-impossibility} should be clear in light of Example~\ref{ex:running-example-static}: any attempt to tailor the allocation to the private users' urgency will cause them to report the maximum urgency possible.
+Theorem~\ref{thm:static-impossibility} thus establishes an impossibility of jointly achieving \emph{trust} and \emph{efficiency}.
+The intuition should be clear in light of Example~\ref{ex:running-example-static}: any attempt to tailor the allocation to the private users' urgency will cause them to report the maximum urgency possible.
 In fact, the simple random controller is precisely a ``random dictatorship'' in the sense of Theorem~\ref{thm:static-impossibility}.
-Later, in \emph{Pillar 3} (Section~\ref{sec:pillar-dynamics}), we discuss how \emph{repetition and dynamics} enable escaping the impossibility of Theorem~\ref{thm:static-impossibility}.
-But first, we argue that the most popular avenue to escape this impossibility -- \emph{money} -- is not always well-suited for socio-technical control.